replane-dev/replane-python/examples/README.md

 ### basic-sync

-Demonstrates the fundamental usage of `SyncReplaneClient`:
+Demonstrates the fundamental usage of `Replane`:
 - Context manager usage
 - Reading feature flags and configs
 - Passing context for override evaluation